 In this paper we prove the following theorem.

-\begin{theorem} \mbox{}\\ The square of every planar graph~$G$ of maximum degree~$\Delta$ has list chromatic number at most $(1+o(1))\,\frac32\,\Delta$.
-Moreover, given lists of this size, there is a proper colouring in which the colours on every pair of adjacent vertices of~$G$ differ by at least~$\Delta^{1/4}$. \end{theorem}
+\begin{theorem} \mbox{}\\* The square of every planar graph~$G$ with maximum degree~$\Delta$ has list chromatic number at most $(1+o(1))\frac32\Delta$.
+Moreover, given lists of this size, there is an acceptable colouring in which the colours on every pair of adjacent vertices of~$G$ differ by at least~$\Delta^{1/4}$. \end{theorem}